malakjlassi-cpu/ReverseCraftX/docs/use_case.md

 **Business Rules**
 * Only signed-in users can run analyses (see section 1).
+* **V1 is 100 % free:** the application uses only free AI capacity, enforces a global daily cap, never retries a failed AI call automatically, and never enables paid usage.
 * An analysis and its image are **private to their owner** in V1.
 * The system must never present an uncertain interpretation as a fact: every inferred item carries its evidence and a confidence level.
 * Information that cannot be seen (back of the garment, lining, seams) is never reported as observed.